 INAHTA was formed by thirteen founding organizations from Australia, Canada, France, The Netherlands, Spain, Sweden, Switzerland, the United Kingdom, and the United States of America.

-INAHTA was formed by ten founding organizations from Australia, Canada, France, The Netherlands, Spain, Sweden.
+INAHTA was formed by ten founding organizations from Australia, Canada, France, the Netherlands, Spain, and Sweden.

-INAHTA was formed by three founding organizations from Australia, Canada, France.
+INAHTA was formed by three founding organizations from Australia, Canada, and France.